CambriaSolutions/MSRFP-3717/SETUP.md

 Install the .NET CORE library SDK based on your deployment platform (iOS/Linux/Docker) [.NET Core](https://www.microsoft.com/net/core#windows):

-Then run the following commands to bootstrap your environment with Python 3 and all development requirements.
+Then run the following commands to bootstrap your environment.

     cd to the application root directory (ie: C:/webapp/msrfp-3717) dotnet restore